This page contains affiliate links. Please read our disclosure for more info.

 Another Disney classic, Haunted Mansion is an eerie ride through a Gothic mansion with 999 ghostly inhabitants.

-It’s a gentle experience with lots of interesting details and special effects to enjoy and is a nice change of pace from the roller coasters.
+It’s a gentle experience with lots of interesting details and special effects to enjoy.
 It’s not actually scary.

 It’s also much easier to get on than the above Tokyo Disney rides with shorter queues than most of the others on this list.
 The queue has some interesting details anyway.